neagra12/mnemo-chapter-agent/GEMS/SE_Course_Gem/week_09/ICE/FA25_TA_GUIDE_ICEX06.md

 # TA Follow-up Guide

+## Collect and forward Contribution Reflections
+As you review the PR's for the ICEX, please extract the team reflections and send all of them to me in an email message.

+Students who are making up the ICEX are required to submit an individual reflection with the submission.
+Please forward those when you process those individual make-up.
+A Team make-up will be handled as a normal team reflection.

+## ICEX Goals
 * **In-Class Goal (Workshop):** Your \#1 priority is to ensure the self-hosted runner is **active and connected** and to help teams diagnose any YAML/pathing issues in the `main.yml` file to achieve the **Initial Green Check ✅**.
 Any team that doesn't get green by the end of class is blocked on the homework.
 * **Final DoD (Due 11:59 PM):** The final submission must be a single team PR (`ice2-ci-workshop`) that is **"Approved"** and has a **Green Check**, and whose `CONTRIBUTIONS.md` links out to a passing PR from *every* team member.

+## Pitfalls and Coaching
 * **Common Pitfalls & Coaching:**
     1.  **Self-Hosted Runner Offline:**
         * **Symptom:** The CI run is stuck in a "Waiting for a self-hosted runner" state.